atomicdata-dev/atomic-data-docs/src/usecases/data-catalog.md

 ## Why Atomic Server could be great for Data Catalogs

+[Atomic-Server](https://docs.atomicdata.dev/atomic-server.html) is a powerful Database that can be used as a modern, powerful data catalog.
+It has a few advantages over others:

 - Free & **open source**.
 MIT licensed!
-- Many built-in **features**, like full-text search, versioning, live synchronization, rights management,
+- Many built-in features, like **full-text search**, **history**, **live synchronization** and **rights management**.
 - Great **performance**.
 Requests take nanoseconds to milliseconds.
 - Very **easy to setup**.
 One single binary, no weird runtime dependencies.
 - Everything is linked data.
-Not just datasets (which you might), but also everything around them (users, comments, implementations)
+Not just datasets (which you might), but also everything around them (users, comments, implementations).
+- Powerful **CMS capabilities**.
+With built in support for Tables and Documents, you can easily create webpages with articles or other types of resources using Atomic Server.
-- [Atomic Schema](../schema/intro.md) can be used to describe the shape of your datasets: the properties you use, which fields are required - things like that.
+- [Atomic Schema](../schema/intro.md) can be used to describe the **shape of your datasets**: the properties you use, which fields are required - things like that.
 Because Atomic Schema uses URLs, we can easily re-use properties and class definitions.
 This helps to make your datasets highly interoperable.

+## When Atomic-Server is used for hosting the data, too

+Most datacatalogs only have metadata.
+However, if you convert your existing CSV / JSON / XML / ... datasets to _Atomic Data_, you can host them on Atomic-Server as well.
+This has a few advantages:

+- **Data previews** in the browser, users can navigate through the data without leaving the catalog.
+Data itself becomes browseable, too, which means you can traverse a graph by clicking on link values.
+- **Standardized Querying** means you can easily, from the data catalog, can filter and sort the data.
+- **Cross-dataset search**.
+Search queries can be performed over multiple Atomic Data servers at once, enabling searching over multiple datasets.
+This is also called _federated search_.

 ## Atomic Server compared to CKAN

 - Atomic-Server is MIT licensed - which is more permissive than CKAN's AGPL license.
 - Whereas CKAN needs an external database, a python runtime, solrd and a HTTPS server, Atomic-Server has all of these built-in!
 - CKAN uses plain RDF, which has some [very important drawbacks](../interoperability/rdf.md).
 - But...
-Atomic-Server still misses a few essentials:
+Atomic-Server still misses a few essentials right now:

 ## What we should add to Atomic-Server before it's a decent Data Catalog